-Effective today, November 1, 2017, the Archdiocese of San Francisco will offer safe environment training through VIRTUS, which offers programs and services to a majority of the dioceses in the United States.
-VIRTUS will now replace SHIELD THE VULNERABLE in the training of children in parishes and schools of the Archdiocese of San Francisco.
-VIRTUS will also be used to train our clergy, adult educators and volunteers of the Archdiocese.
+On November 1, 2017, the Archdiocese of San Francisco began using VIRTUS for its safe environment training.
+VIRTUS offers programs and services to a majority of the dioceses in the United States and is used in the Archdiocese of San Francisco for the training of children in its parishes and schools as well as training for our clergy, adult educators and volunteers of the Archdiocese.

 The job of ensuring children's safety is challenging for parents, teachers, catechists, youth ministers and educators, and requires more than adult awareness, education, and training.
 Children must also be given the tools needed to overcome the advances of people who might intend to do them harm.
-After a careful review of its training modules, we are pleased to introduce VIRTUS's Touching Safety Program for Children, and its accompanying guide, Teaching Touching Safety.
-This is a school-based curriculum with lesson plans created for four age groups:
+After a careful review of its training modules, we are pleased with VIRTUS's Touching Safety Program for Children, and its accompanying guide, Teaching Touching Safety.
+This is a school-based curriculum with lesson plans created for five age groups: